rhagelstrom/BetterCombatEffects/README.md

 * True Seeing; VISION: 120 truesight; RESTS
 * Mage Armor; AC: 3; RESTL

+## Exhaustion Automation
+The exhaustion stack is automated if the RESTL tag is used.
+Exhaustion; EXHAUSTION: 3; RESTL will be reapplied as Exhaustion; EXHAUSTION: 3; RESTL on a long rest.
+If EXHAUSTION is 1, the effect will be removed on long rest.

+Also, Exhaustion will be automaticlly added if a character already has exhaustion.
+Example, if the character has EXHAUSTION: 1, Applying the effect EXHAUSTION: 3 to the character will show EXHAUSTION: 4 in the CT.

+* Exhaustion; EXHAUSTION; RESTL

+The above effect applied to the character will result in Exhaustion; EXHAUSTION: 1; RESTL on the combat tracker.
+Applied again will result in Exhaustion; EXHAUSTION: 2; RESTL

 ## Automatic Ability Score

 Items that adjust an ability score to a number.
 Item of Giant Strength, Headband of Intellect, are automatically calculated when added to the PC/NPC on the combat tracker if they use the **-X** format.
 The effect will need to be deleted the effect and re-added it on an ASI to have the value recalculated.